Sciss/LucreData/README.md

 * `mutable-views` &ndash; Some Swing based views to show the mutable data structures
 * `txn-views` &ndash; Some Swing based views to show the transactional data structures

-__Note:__ Due to a bug in sbt 0.11.2, scaladoc currently fails, and is disabled for `publish` and `publish-local`.
-A workaround is to use a snapshot version of sbt to run `doc`.

 ### creating an IntelliJ IDEA project

 To develop the sources of LucreData, if you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`: